Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 6. Spray with Neem Oil

-Neem oil also helps to repel cabbage moths, so some like to routinely spray it on their garden.
+Neem oil also helps to repel cabbage moths, so some like to spray it routinely on their garden.

 However, to be honest, this isn’t the most effective measure to get rid of cabbage worms if you have a large infestation.
 It does work to repel cabbage moths if sprayed regularly in your garden as a preventative treatment.
+There are limited choices for organic garden pest control sprays, so neem oil is a solid choice.

 Typically, you want to use neem oil in conjunction with other control methods.
 That’s when it will be most helpful to get rid of cabbage worms.